toyaokeke/MechCombatGame/README.md

 ![Shop Menu Reference](docs/img/Instructions/ShopMenuReference.png)

+**WARNING:** When resetting you player stats, keep in mind that you will only be refunded a _small amount_ of what you spent to upgrade your player

 ### Heads Up Display

 The heads up display (HUD) is where you will see your character's health, stamina, attack energy and other things.
 The full view of the HUD is shown below: